Thein-Naing/TestGorillaChallangesFromInterview/README.md

 # TestGorillaChallanges
-` This is my experience from sitting TestGorillaChallanges coding test for interview`
+` This is my experience from sitting TestGorillaChallanges coding test from hiring company`
 # TestGorillaChallanges Experience
 `In my honest opinion, you need to prepare very well for this kind of test.
 `